bertomill/marble-web/README.md

 - Created fallback mechanisms for when AI services are unavailable
 - Added a 'Generate with Claude' button to create AI-generated code directly in the editor

+### Deployment Improvements
+- Added Vercel configuration to handle API route timeouts for longer running AI operations
+- Increased maxDuration for API routes to 180 seconds for more reliable code generation
+- Improved reliability of JSON response parsing with better error handling

 ## Getting Started

 ### Environment Variables